At a Glance

 - Tasks: Advise clients on employment law, manage caseloads, and support corporate transactions.

-- Company: Join a top-tier Legal 500 firm known for quality legal services.
+- Company: Join a top Legal 500 firm known for quality legal services to diverse clients.

 - Benefits: Enjoy flexible hybrid working and a competitive salary starting at £50,000.

-- Qualifications: 2+ years PQE in non-contentious employment law required.
+- Qualifications: Must have 2+ years PQE in non-contentious employment law.

-- Other info: Confidential discussions available; reach out for more details.
+- Other info: Confidential discussions available; reach out via email or phone.

 An exciting opportunity has arisen for an Employment Solicitor to join a highly regarded national Legal 500 law firm.
 The firm is well-regarded for providing high-quality legal services to a diverse client base, including SMEs and large corporations.